AbirBenSalem/TicToc/README.md

 ## Problem Definition

 ❖	We consider a computer program playing Tic Tac Toe game with a human.
-The program makes his best to win the game.
+The program tries its best to win the game.

 ❖This game is well known in France under the name of " jeu du morpion ".